Bionic eye, bionic lens and mechanical eye implants

 Different bionic eye models take aim at different target areas in the visual pathway.
 Currently, retinal implants are the only approved and commercially available bionic eyes, though cornea transplants and cataract surgery can replace the cornea and lens if these structures are clouded or are incapable of focusing light for other reasons.

 In the United States, the FDA has approved just one commercially available bionic eye system.
-The device, called the Argus II Retinal Prosthesis System, was developed by a California-based company called Second Sight.
+The device, called the Argus II Retinal Prosthesis System, was developed by a California-based company called Second Sight Medical Products.

-The Argus II has been used to restore some level of visual perception to hundreds of individuals with severe retinitis pigmentosa a disease that affects one in 5,000 people.
-The Argus II also is being tested for people with a much more common condition, age-related macular degeneration.
+The Argus II has been used to restore some level of visual perception to hundreds of individuals with severe retinitis pigmentosa — a disease that affects one in 5,000 people.
+According to Second Sight, the Argus II device has been implanted in the eyes of more than 350 individuals worldwide.

 The Argus II is a two-part system: It includes a small camera that is mounted on a pair of eyeglasses and a tiny array of electrodes that is implanted in the back of the eye, on the retina.